MayamaTakeshi/learning-mrcp/README.md

 ### unimrcp

-Now, the TTS and ASR service providers like google, amazon, azure etc, don't typically provide access to their services using MRCP and instead, they are accesed using non-standardized API calls via HTTP.
+The TTS and ASR service providers like google, amazon, azure etc, don't typically provide access to their services using MRCP and instead, they are accessed using non-standardized API calls via HTTP.

 So to talk with such services we use [unimrcp](https://github.com/unispeech/unimrcp) which is an open source library and client/server application project for the MRCP protocol.